Find start-up finance

 There are different funding options to consider for your business, depending on your circumstances.
 Here are some suggestions to help you find out more about what support you can access and what might be right for you.

-If you have been trading over 6 months, then you are not eligible for start-up funding you need to look at the Business finance for established businesses in our Growing a business section:
+If you have been trading over 6 months, then you are not eligible for start-up funding.

 You can search for available grants using the following websites: